mscolnick/bauplan-examples/ml-workflow/README.md

     return df
 ```

 For the second function, we only care about a subset of the data retrieved, so we will explicitly declare in the definition of the input model the columns that we want.
-The function uses then Pandas and Scikit-Learn to prepare a normalizes dataset that we can use as a training set for the ML model.
+The function uses then Pandas and Scikit-Learn to prepare a normalized dataset that we can use as a training set for the ML model.
 In particular, we take care of log-normalizing the distribution of one of our training features `trip_miles` and to rescale all features to make sure that we don't accidentally rely on different scales.

 ```python
 @bauplan.model(materialize=False)